narirou/gulp-develop-server/Readme.md

 ###server()

-Create a `Transform` stream and restart the server.
+Create a `Transform` stream.
-caution: If many files send to this stream, the server try to restart many times.
+Restart the server at once if get files.

 ###server.kill( [signal, callback] )